missinglink/ciao/README.md

 The `defaults` section is merged in to every request that is made, it's useful for specifying global request properties such as `host` and `port`.

-The `config` section is useful for storing session tokens or any sort of data you would like available to `before` or `request` blocks.
+The `config` section is useful for storing session tokens or any sort of data you would like available to `#! before` or `#> request` blocks.

 ## How it works

 Under-the-hood Ciao fires off all requests asyncronously using `http.request`.

-After a `response` comes back from the target server; all `assertion` blocks are fired asyncronously in a seperate child process.
+After a `response` comes back from the target server; all `#? assertion` blocks are fired asyncronously in a seperate child process.

 This isolates the main thread from malicious assertion code and ensures the fastest execution of tests.